How to Improve Your Digital Resilience

 As the pace and frequency of disruption continues to increase, digital technologies will constitute a critical element of business continuity and organizational resilience to sudden external shocks.
 Digital transformation is only as good as the ideas that drive it.— Tomoko Yokoi, Focused on Digital Resilience in 2021, Forbes

-Digital resilience requires that digital products and services function in the times and places where people need them most.
+Put simply, digital resilience requires that digital products and services function in the times and places where people need them most.
 It is one of six core digital sustainability principles outlined in the Sustainable Web Manifesto.
 Digital resilience also aligns with Corporate Digital Responsibility (CDR) principles and is a key component to an effective long-term climate strategy.

-While the idea is pretty straightforward, in practice digital resilience is more complex.
-Cybersecurity plays a major role as does data privacy, accessibility, web operations, performance optimization, communications, and so on.
 Digital resilience has also become increasingly important as organizations started conducting the majority of their business online during the COVID-19 pandemic.

 To ensure business continuity, resilient organizations prioritize the availability of not only the digital products and services they create, but also those they purchase and use—hardware, software, third-party software-as-a-service (SaaS) products, and so on.